 Here are some tips covering the main areas of secondary school life.

-If travelling independently, your child needs to be made aware of:
+If travelling independently, your child needs to know:

 Children will also need help in coping with the social situations that often occur on the bus journey, such as noise, teasing and so on.
 It would be helpful for your child to travel with someone they know for the first few days.
 A trial bus run before school starts would also be helpful – speak to the school about this.

 Give your child a map with as much detail as possible, using room numbers with descriptions.
-Help them learn various ‘landmarks’, which can be used to describe locations.
+Help them learn various ‘landmarks’, which you can use to describe locations.
 For example, room A13 is the room for English lessons at the top of the stairs near the library.

 It is worth spending time navigating the school and learning the important places: tutor room, library, toilets etc. Some schools have a ‘buddy’ system and the buddy could help with this.

-This is one of the most complicated parts of school life to get used to, especially if the school uses a two-week timetable.
+This is one of the most complicated parts of school life to adjust to, especially if the school uses a two-week timetable.
 In primary school your child is taught by one teacher and usually in the same classroom.
 However, at secondary school there are numerous teachers and learning locations.

 To simplify the timetable, try using: